Dahabiya Nile Cruise: Top 18 Things to Know Before You Go

 Fisherman working on the Nile River

-Don’t forget to budget for tips on your dahabiya Nile cruise—it’s standard practice and makes a big difference for the hardworking crew.
-From the chef to guide to housekeeping staff, the crew absolutely went above and beyond, making every moment special.
+Don’t forget to budget for tips on your dahabiya Nile cruise.
+It’s standard practice and makes a big difference for the hardworking crew.
+From the chef to guide to housekeeping staff, the crew absolutely went above and beyond, making every moment special for all of us.

 swan designs in the cabin of our room on the dahabiya